 Zapata Corporate's liquidity needs are primarily for operating expenses, litigation and insurance costs.
-Zapata Corporate may also invest a significant portion of our cash and cash equivalents in the acquisition of other operating businesses, the minority interest of controlled subsidiaries, funding of start-up proposals and possible stock repurchases.
+Zapata Corporate may also invest a significant portion of our cash and cash equivalents in the acquisition of other operating businesses, funding of start-up proposals and possible stock repurchases.